AngelicaAltura/sample_codes/PHP_API_Client/search/Read_me.txt

 3 I've tried searching on a fieldvalue custom field e.g. client->search()->find('type:ticket fieldvalue:ahg35h3jh', ['sort_by' => 'updated_at']); -- that worked.
 However, I need to verify that the legacy field number is actually assigned to the "Legacy Case No" custom field and not in any other field.
 Is there a way to specify which field in fieldvalue in the search() method.

 4: Is there a way to search tickets using $client->tickets()-> .... rather than the search() method.

+Answer:

+The {query} on  $client->tickets()->search({query}) signifies the Zendesk search syntax that you'll be using.
+However, upon double checking this up, you are correct.
+Query parameter is not supported for the ticket endpoint.
+Instead of this query, you can use the command:
+$client->search()->find({query})
+where in {query} is the Zendesk search syntax.

+For example:
+$client->search()->find('type:ticket external_id:012345');
+However, if you still encounter an error using this, can you provide the whole script that you are using for this (excluding your log in credentials)?
+This way, we can check if there are bug on the codes that causes the error/s.